djin31/General-Programming/README.md

 # python-programs
-A reposiory of useful python programs for general tasks
+A repository of useful python programs for general tasks